Linear Classification of Neural Manifolds with Correlated Variability

 These effects are most dramatic when we consider the limits of fully correlated manifolds.
-For example, in the fully-correlated centroids limit, $ \psi \to 1$, we can see that the reciprocal of the capacity diverges so that $\alpha_{cor} \to 0$.
-Conversely, in the fully-correlated axes limit, $ \lambda\to1 $, we can see that $ \sqrt{q} \to 1 $, so that the capacity grows to the capacity for random points with margin $ \kappa / (r_0 \sqrt{1 -\psi})$ \cite{gardner_space_1988}.
-This shows that high-dimensional, fully correlated spheres are as easy to separate as randomly oriented points–see \cite{farrell2022capacity} for a related result.
+In the fully correlated centroids limit, $ \psi \to 1$, we can see that the capacity falls to 0.
+Conversely, in the fully correlated axes limit, $ \lambda\to1 $, we can see that $ \sqrt{q} \to 1 $, so that the capacity grows to the capacity for random points with margin $ \kappa / (r_0 \sqrt{1 -\psi})$ \cite{gardner_space_1988}.
+This shows that high-dimensional, fully correlated spheres are as easy to separate as randomly oriented points---see \cite{farrell2022capacity, Lopez_1995} for related results.

-\emph{Application to Real Neural Manifolds:} Having studied our theoretical predictions in two simple settings, we now consider the performance of our capacity estimator, $\alpha_{cor}$, when applied to neural manifolds from a pre-trained SimCLR ResNet50 network on the ImageNet dataset \cite{chen2020simple, ILSVRC15, he2016deep}.
-We can see from Fig. \ref{fig:simclr} that the low rank approximation \cite{cohen_separability_2020} significantly overestimates the capacity in later layers of the network.
+\emph{Application to deep network manifolds:} Having studied our theoretical predictions in two simple settings, we now consider the performance of our capacity estimator, $\alpha_{cor}$, when applied to neural manifolds from a pretrained SimCLR ResNet50 network on the ImageNet dataset \cite{chen2020simple, ILSVRC15, he2016deep}.
+We can see from Fig.\;\ref{fig:simclr} that the low rank approximation \cite{cohen_separability_2020} significantly overestimates the capacity in later layers of the network.
 Note that while we can numerically estimate the ground truth simulation capacity here because we use few data points (see SM; \cite{note:SM}), this is computationally infeasible for larger data manifolds \cite{cohen_separability_2020, chung_learning_2018}.
 Thus, our $\alpha_{cor}$ estimator can be used to estimate the capacity where other methods fail.